tinybirdco/mockingbird/README.md

 # Mockingbird

-Mockingbird is synthetic streaming data generator built by [Tinybird](https://tinybird.co).
+Mockingbird is mock streaming data generator built by [Tinybird](https://tinybird.co).

 It can be used as a library in other projects, or on its own via the UI or CLI.